 The Arctis 7 uses the 40mm neodymium SteelSeries S1 drivers to power its sound, the same the company claims are available on their top of the line $300 Sibera 800 headphones.
 To test the performance of the SteelSeries Arctis 5 headset, we burned the drivers in over a period of 30 hours using various types of music played through both FLAC and 320kbps sources, as well as dozens of varied games and movies.

+As for the quality of wireless audio, the Arctis 7 uses a 2.4 GHz wireless connection for low latency.
 I’m an especially big fan of the choice to go with 2.4GHz transmission over Bluetooth, which means the headphones retain 99% of the sound quality you’d get if you went with the wired mode, and quite a bit more if you were stuck on the Bluetooth aptX standard.
 I couldn’t tell much of a difference in quality when listening over the 3.5mm jack or the USB, but on the whole I think the Arctis line lives up to what it’s trying to do in making solid sound more affordable for the average gamer.

 The range of the Arctis 7 is rated up to 40ft of distance, and I was easily able to walk up and downstairs before losing signal without any problem.
 The ClearCast mic performed better than last time, perhaps due to some tweaking I did in the SteelSeries software after the fact to remove distortion and get the clearest performance possible.

 Last was battery life testing, which lasted a little less than what SteelSeries quotes, but not by much.
 In the 30 hours we tested the headset we had to recharge it a little more than twice, which averaged out to about 12 hours of usage per charge (which itself took about two hours from dead to full).